-Food Gel Colors - It is a liquid Gel) in Egg Yellow, Lemon Yellow, Willow Green, and Chocolate Brown.
+Food Gel Colors - Are a liquid Gel in colors of Egg Yellow, Lemon Yellow, Willow Green, and Chocolate Brown.
 You could also make your life easier by purchasing the Wilton’s Icing in a Tube.
 You would need 3 tubes of Yellow, 1 of the Leaf Green, 1 Brown if you are making 2 dozen cupcakes.

-Personally, I don’t much care for the taste of tube icing so I prefer to make my own buttercream.
-Also, you won’t be able to get the varied colors of yellow that you can get from making your own batch of Buttercream Icing.
-NOTE: Don’t forget you will still need the tip and couplers for the tubes but you can pipe directly from the tube and save on the piping bags and a lot of the clean up.
+Personally, I do not much care for the taste of tube icing so I prefer to make my own buttercream.
+Also, you will not be able to get the varied colors of yellow that you can get from making your own batch of Buttercream Icing.
+Do not forget you will still need the tip and couplers for the tubes but you can pipe directly from the tube and save on the piping bags and a lot of the clean up.

 We are not going to cover the cupcakes with the traditional coating of white icing.
 The sunflowers will be enough and the chocolate cupcake peeking out from under the flower is a pretty contrast.

 You will need 4 bowls to prepare your colored icing.
 Divide your icing into 6 parts:

 1. In one bowl, you will use 2 parts of your icing to make a dark, intense, Egg Yellow.